 Forest Kindergarten newsletter – Sept.
 2013 ©Erin Kenny 2013

 September was mostly dry and warm, with some drippy rain and foggy days.
 We had many barefoot kids right through the third week of September.
 In my experience, going barefoot is one of the most common experiences young children gravitate towards and these Forest Kindergarten children are all so thankful that they can go without shoes in the Cedarsong forest!

 As the month progressed, the wet chilly weather…Continue

 Added by Erin Kenny on September 27, 2013 at 1:42pm — No Comments

 After a summer in the mountains of the Pacific Northwest, my children and I returned to Houston, their father, and our little house in the middle of a tangle of freeways.
-We…Continue
+We were happy to see friends and family but also dismayed by the heat, the…Continue

 Added by Alice Savage on September 21, 2013 at 5:30pm — No Comments